campanam/BaitsTools/README.md

 `-U, --features [FEATURE]`: Comma-separated list of features to extract (e.g. `exon,intron,tRNA`).

 ### bed2baits
-bed2baits generates baits from a track file in headerless BED or GATK/Picard interval list format and a a corresponding DNA sequence in FASTA or FASTQ format.
+bed2baits generates baits from a track file in BED or GATK/Picard interval list format and a a corresponding DNA sequence in FASTA or FASTQ format.

 `-i, --input [FILE]`: Input BED or interval list file name.
 Include the path to the file if not in the current directory.
 `--list [VALUE]`: BED or interval list file format (bed, GATK, or Picard).
 Default is BED.